dorianHe/machine_learning_review/how_to_win_ds/02_EDA_validation_leakages.md

 * Average scores from different KFold splits.
 * Tune model on one split, evaluate score on the other.

+* Indication of an expeceted leaderboard shuffle
+    * Diferent public / private data or target distributions
+    * Little amount of training or / and testing data
+    * Most of the competitors have very similar scores
 # Data leakages